partyckip/partyckip.github.io/_posts/2018-05-31-YubiKey-PGP-setup.md

     Your selection? q
     RSA keys may be between 1024 and 4096 bits long.

-My YubiKey are supporting only 2048 bits, but master key should be created with 4096.
+My YubiKey supports only 2048 bits, but master key should be created with 4096.

     What keysize do you want?
 (2048) 4096
     Requested keysize is 4096 bits